specklesystems/speckle-docs/dev/quickstart.md

 ## Web

-[Speckle Web](/dev/web) is a monorepo containing the three web components of Speckle: the Server, the Frontend, and the Viewer.
+[Speckle Web](/dev/web) is a monorepo containing the multiple components of Speckle: the Server, the Frontend, and the Viewer.
 To get started, clone the repo from [here](https://github.com/specklesystems/speckle-server).

 ### Setting Up